Skip to main content

 • Can lead to increased total calorie intake if not mindful of portion sizes and snack choices.

-• May not challenge the body to utilize fat stores as efficiently as fasting if constantly fueled by carbohydrates.
+• May not challenge the body to use fat stores as efficiently as fasting if constantly fueled by carbohydrates.

 • Frequent insulin spikes, though mild with balanced meals, might not offer the same metabolic rest as fasting.